linguistry/linguistry.github.io/_posts/2022-01-18-auto_transcribe.md

 ---

 ### Auto transcribe (English spoken data)
-This is a python code in Colab to automatically transcribe wav file in English using SpeechRecognition library (https://pypi.org/project/SpeechRecognition/).
-Following code is modified from https://www.thepythoncode.com/code/using-speech-recognition-to-convert-speech-to-text-python .
+This is a python code in Colab to automatically transcribe the wav file in English using SpeechRecognition library (https://pypi.org/project/SpeechRecognition/).

 ##### Mount drive in Colab